Will Maher

-He has previously played for the Castleford Tigers (Heritage № 950) in the Super League, and spent time on loan from Castleford at Oxford and the Keighley Cougars in League 1, and the Batley Bulldogs and Halifax in the Championship.
+He has previously played for the Castleford Tigers in the Super League, and spent time on loan from Castleford at Oxford and the Keighley Cougars in League 1, and the Batley Bulldogs and Halifax in the Championship.

 Background

 Will Maher was born in Haverthwaite, near Ulverston, Cumbria, England.
 He attended Penny Bridge Primary School in Penny Bridge, and John Ruskin School in Coniston, Cumbria.

 Playing career

-He spent the 2018 season on loan at Halifax in the Betfred Championship.
+He spent the 2018 season on loan at Halifax in the Championship.

 His brother, Patrick Maher, is a coach at Barrow Raiders.

+Halifax Panthers

-In October 2022, Maher signed a two year contract with Halifax Panthers.
+In October 2022, Maher signed a two-year contract with Halifax Panthers.

+Keighley Cougars (loan)

+On 31 Oct 2023 it was reported that he would join Keighley Cougars on season-long loan for 2024.

+At the end of the 2024 season he announced his retirement to take up a role at a school.